chryswoods/siremol.org/tutorials/somd/Lysozyme_advanced/FESetup.md

 [1] [alchemistry.org](http://www.alchemistry.org/wiki/Main_Page)

 ###2.
 Using FESetup for relative calculations with SOMD.
-Here we will in fact follow the tutorial for within FESetup, written by Hannes Löffler, with slight modifications.
+Here we will in fact follow the tutorial within FESetup, written by Hannes Löffler, with slight modifications.

 In order to obtain the tutorial files please click [here](Data/FESetup.zip).
 Let's start by creating a tutorial directory and place the unzipped FESetup file into that directory.